Skeptical Inquirer: Reception and influence

 Science communicator Neil deGrasse Tyson said Skeptical Inquirer is his favorite magazine and it tells him what people are currently "misthinking" about.
 In his 2017 book, Bill Nye recommended S.I. to his readers as a magazine that "promote[s] the aggressive form of critical thinking needed to immunize us to fakery".
 Eric Zorn wrote that S.I. "remains a favorite of those of us who can, in fact, handle the truth".

 Several notable skeptics have described the magazine as influential to the early stages of their development as scientific skeptics.
-In 1995, Perry DeAngelis and Steven Novella were friends who played Dungeons & Dragons together until DeAngelis noticed a Skeptical Inquirer magazine on the table in Novella's condo.
-DeAngelis, also an avid reader of the magazine, pointed out the back page to Novella and said "What is missing?"
-DeAngelis stated that what was missing was a Connecticut skeptic group, he said "we should do this" to which Novella agreed.
-They started the New England Skeptical Society and eventually the Skeptic's Guide to the Universe (SGU) podcast.
+In 1996, Perry DeAngelis and Steven Novella, observing that the magazine had no listing for a Connecticut skeptic group, founded the New England Skeptical Society and eventually the Skeptic's Guide to the Universe (SGU) podcast.

 Writing for Scientific American, Douglas Hofstadter asked the question, why would Skeptical Inquirer succeed when the only people who read it are people who do not believe in the paranormal?
 The answer, he says, lies in the back of the magazine in the "Letters to the Editor" section.
 "Many people write in to say how vital the magazine has been to them, their friends and their students.
 High school teachers are among the most frequent writers of thank-you notes to the magazine's editors, but I have also seen enthusiastic letters from members of the clergy, radio talk-show hosts and people in many other professions."

 Daniel Loxton, in his essay "Ode to Joy" about discovering Skeptical Inquirer magazine as a freshman at his University writes...

 But the true treasure, the lamp at the end of the cave, the thing that helped set the course of my life, was hidden away in the periodical collection: a complete set of the Skeptical Inquirer, going back to its launch in 1976.
 I couldn't believe such a wealth of skeptical research existed!
 I worked my way through the stack systematically, hungrily....

+The magazine has been criticized for not sufficiently debunking racist pseudoscience, after publishing a special issue "A Skeptic's Guide to Racism", author Kavin Senapathy noted the entire issue was authored by white men demonstrating a "woefully shallow grasp of how racism works".